 I had 10 Grievance hearings, incl.
 Appeals, Disciplinary and Dismissal Hearings.
 I know, I know, the Head of HR said that I “exhausted the HR department”.
 Sorry about that, but on a serious note, I was traumatized and also tried to raise issues of discrimination.
 But you know, out of all those hearings with 20 people (OPs managers & HR people) only 3 were men!
 It took 17 women, were I wonder was I too strong for men?
 Or was this a cheeky plan to use women against women?
 In hindsight I think, I hope there is no hell!
 But like I said, decisions should not be made based on gender.
 So, I give the benefit of the doubt again. 😉

 The reason I checked out your website was because I couldn’t find any info on you via the internal system as you were new in Pret and your role hasn’t been entered into the intranet system yet at the time.
 So, I just googled you.
 Before you were instructed to do the appeal’s hearing regarding the PBP I raised a grievance against, another person was supposed to hold the hearing.
 But that person was already informed throughout all the times as he is over the OPs managers from my areas, and as I read the email correspondences between him, OPs managers and HR about me after I applied for my file.
 He would not have been impartial and I couldn’t believe to be taken for a ride like this… again!
-But no one who did any hearings was ever impartial, no matter how much they say they were impartial, doesn’t make them impartial!
+But no one who did any hearings was impartial, no matter how much they say they were impartial, doesn’t make them impartial!
 I wanted to inform myself what “impartial” person HR has come up with now.
 When I received the information of your name, as the other person was removed from the process after I voiced my concern on his “impartiality”, I just briefly checked who would be holding the hearing.
+You were all instructed by the top person of HR, you can deny it, I have the emails, the twists and turns that happened where one hearing manager was gobsmacked about the terrible treatment I received and later turned direction etc. I wrote it somewhere else that I still cannot make up my mind if this is material for a thriller or a comedy!

 By the way, was it your idea for LiWa to do my disciplinary hearing giving me a sanction, since she is part of your team and you guys know her story as she also has a personal picture on her work phone about it, while on her personal phone is no picture?
 If it was your idea, maybe you meant well.
 But for her to do the disciplinary because she lost her brother in a similar way I did, meant she was not allowed to be in personal contact with me as the hearing manager.
 But she secretly was, which ended up confusing and distressing me further.
 And if it was your idea and you thought it a good idea, it actually achieved the opposite.
 Because this was the meanest thing, whoever came up with did.
-It was like 2 people going through a place full of aliens, or take it the other way around if you like, we two were aliens going through a strange place.
-And the two people speak the same language that the others don’t understand.
+It was like 2 people going through a place full of aliens, and the two people speak the same language that the others don’t understand.
 And these two people are not allowed to speak to each other, except for the one person to sanction the other.
 Can you see how mean this is?!
 In one of my open letters to the Director of HR I called what you guys have done “perverse”, that is the best word I could come up with how this feels to me.

 But back to the hearing with you.
 Remember when you held the hearing and I gave some background of what happened up until that time I raised a grievance against the PBP.
 I told you my story of what happened (as if you weren’t briefed by HR before!) and when I came to the part where a line manager shouted at me, and I broke down in tears, and he sent me out in this state to do customer service and I was completely distraught and also paralyzed.
 Having a nervous breakdown right in the shop as this was also 2 days before the first anniversary of my brother’s unexplained death.
 I told you all this in the hearing.
 When I shared with you that I had a breakdown, to my utter shock you asked me if my GP can verify this breakdown, for which my colleagues were witnesses and even gave evidence in investigations for grievance hearings.